DipanshuShukla/Blog-Backend-Springboot/readme.md

 This is the backend for the Nordic Rose blog project, built using Spring Boot.
 It connects to a MySQL database and provides essential functionality for managing and serving blog content.

-If you are looking for the frontend of the Nordic Rose blog project, you can find it at [Nordic Rose Blog Frontend](https://github.com/DipanshuShukla/Blog-Frontend-Angular.git).
+If you are looking for the frontend repo of the Nordic Rose blog project, you can find it at [Nordic Rose Blog Frontend](https://github.com/DipanshuShukla/Blog-Frontend-Angular.git).

 ## Prerequisites